District heating and cooling is a part of the future.

 It is usual that the chillers and heat pumps in these large plants are running long hours so even a few extra percent energy consumption means a lot of money and CO2 emissions.
 Sadly, it is common potentially efficient machines run far from optimal and consuming to much energy.
-ClimaCheck can be a part of the solution to optimise district heating and cooling plants through real time performance analytics necessary in any optimisation project as well as for early warning if any part of the system lose efficiency.
+ClimaCheck can be a part of the solution to optimise district heating and cooling plants through real time performance analytics, necessary in any optimisation project as well as for early warning if any part of the system loose efficiency.

 Large District heating/cooling plant in Sweden

 ClimaCheck was installed on four heat pumps with 20-25 MW heating capacity – also used for district cooling.
 ClimaCheck detected a problem in one of the heat pumps that had just been overhauled by supplier and stated to fully operational.
-Evaporator efficiency was below expected, and compressor was getting carry over liquid.
+Evaporator efficiency was below expected, and compressor was getting carried over liquid.